brianhigh/par_hpc_pres/parallel_processing/High_Performance_Computing.md

 ## Exercise #4: Parallel processing (results)

-Your results to look something like this:
+Your results should look something like this:

 ![](img/parLapply_test.png)